 During your root canal treatment, you will experience the following:

 Luckily your dentist can numb the area around your infected tooth, so your root canal treatment will be painless.
 This is done by applying a small numbing agent to your gums near the infected tooth.
 Once your gums are numb, the dentist will inject some local anesthetic into your gums; this anesthetic will not put you to sleep but will prevent you from feeling any pain.

 Great!
 Now you are completely numb, and the dentist can start the treatment.
 First, the dentist will drill a small hole in the top of your tooth, exposing the infected pulp.
 Next, there are tools called files that the dentist will use to remove all the pulp.

 Once the pulp has been thoroughly cleaned, the dentist will apply topical antibiotics to kill the infection and ensure it doesn’t return.
 After applying topical antibiotics, your dentist will seal the tooth with dental cement or gutta-percha.

 If the infection were terrible, the dentist would also prescribe oral antibiotics.

 Once your root canal procedure is done, you will stay numb for several hours.
 What’s great is that you can carry on with your day-to-day duties, should you wish.
 It might make eating tricky, but it should wear off pretty quickly.

 The days after your root canal treatment, you might feel discomfort due to inflammation; it could worsen if you had an infection before your treatment.
 This is easily treatable with over-the-counter pain medication.

 Your final step in your root canal process will be a follow-up appointment to get a permanent filling or crown placed on the tooth.
 Before this appointment, you need to watch what you eat.
-Try to avoid hard, chewy foods and if possible, try not to put any pressure on your treated tooth.
+Avoid hard, chewy foods; if possible, try not to pressure your treated tooth.
 Any additional pressure placed on your tooth could break before you get the chance to have it fully restored.

 Root Canal Risks